sabre-io/sabre.io/source/event/usage.md

 If a callback returns `false` the event chain is stopped immediately.

-A usecase is to use a listener to check if a user has permission to perform a certain action, and stop execution if they don't.
+A use case is to use a listener to check if a user has permission to perform a certain action, and stop execution if they don't.

     $eventEmitter->on('create', function() {